New Orleans Friends of Music

 PRELIMINARY ROUND RECORDING REQUIREMENTS

 Ensembles competing in College, Graduate and Emerging Ensemble divisions are required to submit a preliminary round recording.
 (See repertoire requirements for each division above.)
+If your recording contains multiple movements, you can record each movement separately, however all tracks must be combined into one file for upload.
+Splicing within movements, addition of reverb, or other manipulation is not allowed.
 The preliminary recorded round will be blindly adjudicated by our Guest Artist Judges.
 Please note that not every group submitting a preliminary round recording will be advanced to the live competition.

 All ensembles are required to submit a digital copy or scan of the score for the ensemble’s selected repertoire.
 If no score is available, individual parts will be accepted.